marcuspainter/VecLab/README.md

 ### Ranges

-Ranges can be defined using the Swift `Range` or `ClosedRange` types, but with the addition of an optional `by` value.
+Ranges can be defined using the Swift `Range` or `ClosedRange` types but with the addition of an optional `by` value.
 This has been implemented as an extension to the `Array` type.

 Swift style: